How To Bond With Your New Senior Cat

 Related: The Health Benefits Of Cats

-One way to reduce this anxiety is by providing your cat with a hiding place to call her own, such as a cardboard box with a cat bed inside.
-Boxes are secure spaces in which cats can feel comfortable and safe, and your cat’s scent will eventually cover the inside of the box so that she can have a claim to some territory in your home.
+One way to reduce this anxiety is by providing your cat with a hiding place to call her own, such as a cardboard box with a pet bed inside.
+Boxes are secure spaces in which cats can feel comfortable and safe, and your kitty’s scent will eventually cover the inside of the box so she can have a claim to some territory in your house.

 You can keep this box in a small room that your cat can stay in while she adjusts.
 Make sure the room has food and water bowls on one end and a litter box on the other end, as well as a scratching post and other objects that can make her feel at home.
 Once she’s comfortable approaching you in the small room and she appears at ease and ready to explore, you can let her venture out into the rest of the house.